michaeljsteel/NumBAT/docs/source/install.rst

     $ cd <NumBAT>/backend
     $ python ./nb_install_tester.py

 #.
 If this program runs without error, congratulations!
-You are now ready  to proceed to the next chapter to begin using |NUMBAT|
+You are now ready  to proceed to the next chapter to begin using |NUMBAT|.
+If not, please see the suggestions at :ref:`troubleshooting-windows-label:`.

 Creating a self-contained command terminal
 ---------------------------------------------